 - Child’s possible questions about birth parents and relatives

-- Relevance of child’s racial, ethnic, and cultural heritage
+- The relevance of a child’s racial, ethnic, and cultural heritage

 All of this information was found on the state of Washington’s Department of Children, Youth & Families services website.